dimatitov/vite-plugin-import-map/README.md

 | `tsconfigPath`  | `string`                 | (optional) Path to `tsconfig.json` or a variant (e.g. `tsconfig.app.json`) to auto-sync TypeScript paths.                                                        |
 | `autoRestart`   | `boolean`                | (optional) Automatically restarts Vite server when `importMapPath` changes.
 Default is `false`.                                                                  |

+⚠️**Note!!!**: Currently, comments in the `tsconfig.json` may be removed when the file is automatically updated by the plugin.
+We plan to address this issue in a future patch.

 > You must choose **either** `imports` **or** `importMapPath` — using both at the same time is not supported and will throw an error.
 This design ensures that the import map comes from only one source, preventing ambiguity.

 ---